-Parents, are you wondering if or how your student will make it to college?
-Middle College is here to help.
-Middle College is a successful SUHSD program that allows juniors and seniors to take their required English and social studies classes with SUHSD teachers on the beautiful and peaceful Cañada College campus, while also taking community college classes that count both towards high school graduation and transfer to a 4-year university, all in a supportive, small-school environment.
+Middle College is a successful partnership program between the SUHSD and the San Mateo County Community College District that allows juniors and seniors to complete high school graduation requirements on the beautiful Cañada College campus.
+Students take high school English and social studies classes with SUHSD teachers while also taking community college classes that count both towards high school graduation and transfer to a 4-year university, all in a supportive, small-school environment.

-All Middle College students have access to all available college services such as trained tutors and study groups, a comprehensive health center, on-campus lectures and events, clubs, and a plethora of open computer labs.
-Additionally, students may continue to participate in high school sports and extracurricular activities, as long as they remain in good academic standing.
+All Middle College students have access to college services such as trained tutors and study groups, a comprehensive health center, on-campus lectures and events, clubs, and a plethora of open computer labs.
+Additionally, students may continue to participate in high school sports and extracurricular activities at their home high school, as long as they remain in good academic standing.

 The transition to college is difficult for many students, but a Middle College education allows students to leave high school with a unique skill set: